lifeisstillgood/softwaremind/docs/newbook/moop.rst

 Transition layer - management does not have information systems capable of two way piercing of transmission layer - so there is a layer of people looking for and using low code solutions (incl excel) to pass data and analysis

 see that tweet ? from guy talking about using stuff in monzo

+Fiture AI
+future AI is like future robot - it wont look like a butler and an AI agent persona wont have to be super intelligent

+So I see MOOP as aignificant part of this - it does not take AGI to

+ot take topless computing (see European banking regulations) and it takes robust privacy laws (HIPAA equivalent) then its a case of conversations like

+- welcome Debbie ans Ian to our monthly review.
+Ian there is a high soend on games - its over busget. bit we can sdjust the fruit budgwt - yes?
+I can order more oranges this week toncompensate
+Also thwre are three new jobs advertised that seem roght for you - one of which is in same company as a linkedin 2 toer contact

+Have you finiahed hanging up the last load of washing?